ROSAROCHAZAMORA/ROSAROCHAZAMORA.github.io/_posts/2021-2-1-Welcome.md

 layout: post
 title: Welcome!
 ---

 Hi all!
-This is my offical page, go ahead and surfing on my online page.
-I encorage you to email me if you have any questions from my work experience, or from me.
+This is my official page, go ahead and surf on my online page.
+I encourage you to email me if you have any questions about my work experience, or from me.